How to reserve your wedding date?

 What is your ‘Style’?

-My goal is to push the boundaries of wedding photography.
-I continually seek new ideas, locations, poses etc. to satisfy my desire to innovate/create and make your wedding photos unique.
-My style is an evolving modern and traditional blend that has as much to do with my clients as it does with me.
-When you look at my portfolio, I want you to develop your own ideas and actively take a part in your wedding photography.
-Help me create images that have never been made before… With me the sky is the limit:)
+We are creative, colorful, and unique.
+We continually seek new ideas, locations, poses, etc. to satisfy our desire to innovate/create and make your wedding photos unique.
+Our style is an evolving modern and traditional blend that has as much to do with our clients as it does with us.
+When you look at our portfolio, we want you to develop your own ideas and actively take a part in your wedding photography.
+We’re up for anything:)

 What advice would you give a bride who is looking for a wedding photographer?

 The two most important components to look for when deciding on your wedding photographer are 1.
 Their style and 2.
 Do you get along with them?
 If I was looking for a wedding photographer, I would need to be absolutely blown away by their images.
 You will be able to tell this by looking through their portfolio.
 The second factor just boils down to whether you personally get along with your photographer.
 You will be spending a lot of time with them so it’s important that your personalities don’t clash.
-Since my personality is very calm and relaxed I am very easy to get along with.
+Since our personalities are very calm and relaxed we are very easy to get along with.

 Can you photograph in difficult lighting situations?

-My specialty is difficult lighting situations.
-I bring a dedicated assistant photographer to every wedding which enables me to create beautiful light that creates definition and depth to your images.
-I use wireless flashes on stands and held by my assistant to achieve my style.
-It takes a lot of work and knowledge to use flashes in this way but the results speak for themselves.
+Our specialty is difficult lighting situations.
+We always use wireless flashes combined with color filters and light modifiers to achieve the magazine quality light that we are after.
+It takes a lot of practice to use flashes in this way but the results speak for themselves.

 Do you use a second photographer at weddings?